input-output-hk/mastering-cardano/README.md

 _Mastering Cardano_ is a living document, intended to evolve with the Cardano platform.
 We invite you, the reader, to join us in this journey of learning and contribution.

+## Licence
+Copyright © 2025 by IOG Singapore Pte.
+Ltd.

+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

+To view a copy of this license, visit [Deed - Attribution-NonCommercial-ShareAlike 4.0 International - Creative Commons](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## **About the Book**

 _Mastering Cardano_ provides a thorough exploration of the Cardano blockchain, from its foundational principles to the intricacies of smart contract development and decentralized governance.
 The book is structured to cater to a wide audience, including developers, stake pool operators, students, and enthusiasts.